tobias-walle/rush/README.md

 Everything is setup and you can start developing!

 ## The rh command
-Rush uses [yeoman](http://yeoman.io/) for the scaffolding, but wraps everything into it's own command to save you some typing.
+Rush uses [yeoman](http://yeoman.io/) for the scaffolding.
+But to save you some typing it wraps the yeoman command into it's own command.
 The Rush command is `rh` which is the equivalent of `yo rush`.
 To start a generator with the rush command you run, for example, `rh component new-component` instead of `yo rush:component new-component`.
-Which command you use is your personal choice.
-There is no disadvantage in using the yo command.
+There is no disadvantage in using the original `yo` command.
+All the following examples use the `rh` command.

 ## Generators
 The following generators are available: